Gambling disorder

 If you think you might have a gambling disorder, the best thing to do first is to get help.
 Once you have done this, you can work out whether you are ready to stop or want to learn to control your gambling instead.
 Many people who want to control their gambling later decide to stop completely when they start to seek support.

-Controlled gambling can be hard.
-Once gambling becomes a problem for someone it can be hard for them to maintain control and not return to gambling problematically.
-This is similar to other addictive behaviours, such as alcohol or drug dependence.
+Controlling gambling can be hard.
+We know that once gambling becomes a problem for someone it can be hard for them to maintain control and not return to gambling problematically.
+This is similar to other addictive behaviours, such as alcohol or substance use disorders.

 Cognitive Behavioural Therapy (CBT)